Heat Pump Installation UK 2026: Process, Costs and What to Expect

 MCS certification is non-negotiable.
 You need it for the BUS grant, for Building Regulations sign-off, and for warranty cover.
 The MCS installer register lists every certified company by postcode.

 Get three quotes.
 Not two, not one.
 Three.
 Compare the heat loss calculations, proposed system sizes, and what's included.
 The cheapest quote isn't always the best, especially if it skips the cylinder or proposes a smaller unit.
+Before committing, it's also worth reading up on whether a heat pump is worth it for your specific situation.

 Ask each installer: